radicalrabbit/k8s-ansible/README.md

 $ sudo dnf install ansible
 $ ansible --version
 ```
+After update and installation procedure have successfully completed the last of the commands above should deliver a command prompt similar to "ansible 2.9.*".

 ## Install the k8s master node
 After installing Ansible you can start to work with the installatiob scripts provided in the Git repository: